AruniMishra/aws/awsTutorial/aws-certified-developer-associate.md

       NONE — no write capacity details are returned.
 (This is the default.)

+- **TransactWriteItems** is a synchronous and idempotent write operation that groups up to 25 write actions in a single all-or-nothing operation.
+  - A TransactWriteItems operation differs from a BatchWriteItem operation in that all the actions it contains must be completed successfully, or no changes are made at all.
+With a BatchWriteItem operation, it is possible that only some of the actions in the batch succeed while the others do not.

 ## VPC

 - default route limit per VPC is 200.